Using predictive multiplicity to measure individual performance within the AI Act: How to measure and evaluate predictive multiplicity

-The best classifier with $acc(g_0)\approx 0.776$ was again found by the approach of \textit{full dataset multiplicity} (f).
+The best classifier with test accuracy $acc(g_0)\approx 0.776$ was again found by the approach of \textit{full dataset multiplicity} (f).
 Similar to the illustrative example above, we keep the Rashomon set threshold with $\varepsilon = 0.1$ fixed for all approaches.

 Figure~\ref{fig:ACSEmployment_DT} displays the results of the experiment.
 The standard ambiguity $\mathcal{A}_{\delta=0.0}(\mathcal{R}, \mathcal{D})$ (left plot) and the $0.4$-ambiguity $\mathcal{A}_{\delta=0.4}(\mathcal{R}, \mathcal{D})$ (middle plot) are plotted against the size of the Rashomon set.
 On the right, the distances $Dist_{\mathcal{D}}(\mathcal{R}_i, \mathcal{R}_j)$ between all approaches (a to f) are depicted as a heat map.
 From Figure \ref{fig:ACSEmployment_DT}, we again see that ignoring dataset multiplicity completely (turquoise line) yields the poorest performance in terms of standard and $0.4$-ambiguity.
 The resulting Rashomon set falls behind in terms of its ability to find conflicting (left plot) and highly conflicting individuals (middle plot).
-It also shows no similarity to the better performing approaches (right plot), with the exception of feature subsampling.
+It also shows higher distance in conflict ratios to the better performing approaches (right plot), with the exception of feature subsampling.
 However, feature subsampling also falls behind in terms of standard and $0.4$-ambiguity.
 The remaining approaches perform similarly well and strongly agree in their individual conflict ratios, that is, they have smaller pairwise distances (right plot).
 Interestingly, both bootstrapping methods exceed even the full dataset multiplicity condition in terms of $0.4$-ambiguity.

 In summary, we find that incorporating dataset multiplicity in any way significantly improves the diversity of Rashomon sets obtained by the ad-hoc approach.
 Between the different ways of enforcing data variations, bootstrapping seems to dominate.
+For a generalisation study with more datasets and model classes see Supplement~\ref{App:additional_experiments_ACS}.